atjames/reader-mode-site-example/README.md

 **Live Demo:** https://reader-mode-example.netlify.app/

-A simple FAQ website about *The Lord of the Rings* that works perfectly in browser reader modes.
+A simple FAQ website about *The Lord of the Rings* that should work in browser reader modes.

 ## What This Is